coding-vibe/knowledge-base/`this` and Closures in JavaScript.md

 1. Repeat variables scope

 - Variables used in closures have access to the scope in which they were created.
+- var declarations are function scoped while let and const are block scoped

 2. Lexical environment